Skip to content

 Tier Role make()

-Imported Reach out to data sources outside the DataJoint system (instruments, electronic lab notebooks, external databases) Yes
+Imported Reach out to data sources outside DataJoint (instruments, ELNs, external databases) Yes

 Computed Derive their contents entirely from upstream DataJoint tables Yes

 Imported and Computed tables define computations via make() methods.
-The make() method specifies how each entity is derived—this computation logic is declared within the table definition, making it part of the schema itself rather than an external workflow specification.
+The make() method specifies how each entity is derived — declared within the table definition, not in an external workflow file.

-Master-part relationships declare transactional grouping directly in the schema: the master table represents the workflow step, while part tables hold the individual items.
+Master-part relationships declare transactional grouping directly in the schema.
+The master table represents the workflow step; part tables hold the items produced together.
 Insertions and deletions cascade as a unit, enforcing transactional semantics without application code.

 "Every table represents an entity type created at a specific workflow step, and all attributes describe that entity as it exists at that step."

-A Session table contains attributes known when the session is entered (date, experimenter, subject).
-Analysis parameters determined later belong in Computed tables that depend on Session.
-This discipline prevents tables that accumulate attributes from different workflow stages, obscuring provenance and complicating updates.
+Classical normalization theory decomposes tables to eliminate redundancy through normal forms based on functional dependencies.
+Entity normalization asks whether each attribute describes the entity identified by the primary key.
+Workflow normalization extends these principles with a temporal dimension: each table's attributes must describe its entity as it exists at the workflow step the table represents.
+A Session table holds attributes known when the session is entered (date, experimenter, subject); analysis parameters determined later belong in Computed tables that depend on Session.
+The discipline prevents tables that accumulate attributes from different workflow stages, obscuring lineage and complicating updates.

 DataJoint provides a five-operator algebra: